OliviaLynn/RAIL/docs/source/installation.rst

 If you intend to contribute to RAIL by adding new ways to generate mock data, estimate redshift information, or assess the quality for your use case, see :ref:`RAIL Quickstart for prospective developers`.

-If you're ready to run specific analysis pipelines at scale for a survey, see :ref:`RAIL Quickstart for at-scale pipeline execution`.
+If you're ready to run specific analysis pipelines at scale from the command line, see :ref:`RAIL Quickstart for at-scale pipeline execution`.

 RAIL Quickstart for data exploration
 ************************************